- Church Stage Monitor Buyers Guide

 You will want to look at the frequency range of the monitor and get the best range you can for the price you can afford.

 The Best Stage Monitors For Church Worship Teams

 As I said earlier, the term best can be defined in different ways.
-So here are 3 options for your church monitor speakers that will fit each definition; the best quality monitor, the best compromise between quality and price, and the best affordable monitor for your church worship team.
+So here are three options for your church monitor speakers that will fit each definition; the best quality monitor, the best compromise between quality and price, and the best affordable monitor for your church worship team.

 The Best Quality Monitor